warrendeveyra/TcgPlaceholderGen/README.md

 - 📚 **Browse Official Sets** — Access all Pokémon TCG sets via the official API
 - 🎨 **Custom Sets** — Create and manage your own custom card collections
-- 🤖 **AI-Powered Generation** — Generate placeholder images using Google Gemini AI
+- 🤖 **AI Binder Recommendations** — Get expert advice on the best binders for your collection using Google Gemini AI
 - 📱 **PWA Support** — Install as an app on mobile or desktop
 - 🖨️ **Print Ready** — Export placeholders for printing
 - 🌙 **Dark Mode** — Premium dark UI designed for long sessions